tyoung3/sw/README.md

 on the sink component coding.
 Components can be coded to handle any type(including user-defined types), a few types(like Print1), or just one type; on each receiving port.

-The ND language is defined in less than 25 statements.
+The ND language is defined in less than 50 statements.
-Progams developed using this simple system, however, are highly capabile.
+Progams developed using this simple system, however, are highly capable.

 Sw versions are backward compatible within the same major version(currently v0).

-Sw builds a network model in memory then (optionally) generates an abstract syntax tree, a linearized tree(an ND recronstruction), a GraphViz .dot file, or Go source code from this model.
+Sw builds a network model in memory, then optionally generates an abstract syntax tree, a linearized tree(an ND recronstruction), a GraphViz .dot file, or Go source code from this model.
 C and other languages could also be generated.
 JavaFBP is possible.